 - The second Washington County Gives raises almost $270,000 for 55 nonprofits.

-The Community Foundation of Washington County MD now holds more than 250 funds with over $31 million in assets.
-It has distributed more than $13 million in grants and scholarships.
+The Community Foundation of Washington County MD now holds more than 250 funds with close to $31 million in assets.
+It has distributed more than $14 million in grants and scholarships.

 In the United States, community foundations serve tens of thousands of donors, administer more than $31 billion in charitable funds, and address the core concerns of nearly 750 communities and regions.